German Nazi Concentration and Extermination Camp (1940-1945)

 Factors* affecting the property identified in previous reports

-Threat to the integrity of the property (not specified - tobacco factory project?) (issue resolved)
+Threat to the integrity of the property (tobacco factory project) (issue resolved)

 Twenty-second session of the Committee, Chapter VII.38